dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 To build a dbt Semantic Layer integration:

--  Initially, we recommend building an integration with the [JDBC](/docs/dbt-cloud-apis/sl-jdbc) followed by enhancements of additional features.
+- We offer a [JDBC](/docs/dbt-cloud-apis/sl-jdbc) API (and will soon offer a GraphQL API).
 Refer to the dedicated [dbt Semantic Layer API](/docs/dbt-cloud-apis/sl-api-overview) for more technical integration details.

 - Familiarize yourself with the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) and [MetricFlow](/docs/build/about-metricflow)'s key concepts.
 There are two main objects: